Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Not the End of the Story

 If anything, it is that the science behind this is still ongoing, and the implications of an asymmetrical universe are grand.
-If the universe is flat, as models had suggested, then a symmetry should exist and we will go through further expansion due to dark energy.
-However, these new findings imply a possible curvature to the universe.
-New models of the universe will need to be defined, and perhaps our notion of a symmetrical universe will need to be redefined though that process.
+If the universe is flat, as models had suggested, then symmetry should exist and we will go through further expansion due to dark energy.
+However, these new findings imply a possible curvature of the universe.
+New models of the universe will need to be defined, and perhaps our notion of a symmetrical universe will need to be redefined through that process.

 © 2013 Leonard Kelley